transport-data/portal/frontend/md/faq/question17_resources_4.md

 ---
-title: Publishing data via the API
+title: How to publishing data via the API?
 category: devs
 ---